rodber/blog/_posts/2021/2021-02-03-monetizing-chevereto.md

 ## Support

-🛎️ Specialized **support services** will be available for those needing more attention.
+🛎️ Specialized **support services** will be available for those needing special services.

-Self-hosted server side software could be intimidating and even with all the [knowledge](#knowledge) available there will be always stuff hard to understand, requiring to consult me directly.
-This is specially for those wanting shortcuts, I will available to assist and consult in everything related to the software at different levels:
+Self-hosted server side software could be intimidating and even with the [knowledge](#knowledge) available there will be stuff hard to understand, requiring to consult me directly.
+I will available to assist and consult in everything related to the software at different levels:

 - Community posts
 - Private chats